Adrinlol/Leetcode-JavaScript-Algorithm-Solutions/README.md

 To write an effective algorithm, it helps to break a problem down into smaller parts and think carefully about how to solve each part with code.

-This repository contains JavaScript based examples that will teach you the fundamentals of algorithmic thinking by writing functions that do everything from converting temperatures to handling complex 2D arrays.
+This repository contains JavaScript algorithm examples and solutions from Leetcode.

 All of these examples are from FreeCodeCamp's [problemset](https://leetcode.com/problemset/all/).